The Waltons: Television film

 The Homecoming: A Christmas Story (1971) was not made as a pilot for a series, but it was so popular that it led to CBS initially commissioning one season of episodes based on the same characters, and the result was The Waltons.
 Except for the Walton children and Grandma Esther Walton, the characters were all recast for the TV series.
 The musical score was by Oscar-winning composer Jerry Goldsmith and was later released on an album by Film Score Monthly paired with James Horner's score for the 1982 TV movie Rascals and Robbers: The Secret Adventures of Tom Sawyer and Huck Finn.
 (Goldsmith also scored several episodes of the first season, but the producers believed his TV movie theme was too gentle and requested he write a new theme for the series.)
 The series was also commissioned in response to the rural purge that the networks in general and CBS specifically had done that eliminated most rural-themed shows in 1971, and the subsequent backlash from fans of those shows that were still popular at the time of their cancelations.

 Patricia Neal (as Olivia) won a Golden Globe Award for Best Actress - Television Series Drama.
-The movie was also nominated for 3 Emmys: Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie (Neal), Outstanding Writing Achievement in Drama - Adaptation (Earl Hamner), and Outstanding Directorial Achievement in Drama - A Single Program (Fielder Cook).
+The movie was also nominated for 3 Emmys: Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie (Neal), Outstanding Writing Achievement in Drama – Adaptation (Earl Hamner), and Outstanding Directorial Achievement in Drama – A Single Program (Fielder Cook).

 Filming

 The town of Walton's Mountain was built in the rear area of the main lot at Warner Bros.
 Studios, bordering the Los Angeles River, but the mountain itself was part of the Hollywood Hills range opposite Warner studios in Burbank, California.
 The façade of the Waltons house was built in the back of the Warner Brothers lot.
-After the series concluded, the set was destroyed, so, for the reunion shows, another façade was built on the Here Come the Brides set on the Columbia Ranch studio, now part of the Warner Brothers studios.
-As of July 2023, the Waltons Columbia Ranch site has been built over with sound stages.
+After the series concluded, the set was destroyed, so for the reunion shows, another façade was built on the Here Come the Brides set on the old Columbia Ranch facility studio.
+The ranch backlot was later razed to accommodate more sound stages as part of a larger redevelopment.

 For the first few seasons, exterior scenes were often shot in Frazier Park, 70 mi to the north of Los Angeles.
 They also occasionally filmed scenes in Franklin Canyon Park in Beverly Hills.

+Exteriors for The Homecoming were filmed in Teton National Forest near Jackson Hole, Wyoming.